BurendoUK/burendo-aws-labs/README.md

-# burendo-repo-template
+# Burendo AWS Labs

-This repo contains Makefile to fit the standard pattern.
-This repo is a base to create new non-Terraform repos, adding the githooks submodule, making the repo ready for use.
-After cloning this repo, please run: make bootstrap
+This repo contains self-contained folders for AWS hands on labs.
+Each lab will contain an instruction set and any supporting material.

+## Service Information
+For any services mentioned throughout the labs, you can find additional supporting information in [service-information/README.md](service-information/README.md).

+## Labs Available

+[wordpress-via-console](wordpress-via-console/README.md) - A complete guide to create a WordPress website using only the AWS console.

+## Issues
+Should you come across any issues when using the labs, please raise an issue using Github.